kootenpv/gittyleaks/README.md

 Upgrades can be done by giving the -U flag; `pip3 install -U gittyleaks`.

 ### Command line usage
-Generally, the program can be called by `gittyleaks`.
-There will be 4 types of arguments.
+The program can be simply called by `gittyleaks`.
+There are 4 types of arguments.
 - Arguments for solving a bad situation (not there yet)
 - Arguments for changing whether there is a hit
 - Arguments for cloning a repo